 Kathmandu valley is surrounded by wooded hills on all four sides.
 Around the Kathmandu valley edge, Phulchowki is the highest point in the south towering at an altitude of 2,765 meters, Shivapuari in the north rises to an altitude of 2,732 meters, Chandragiri in the southwestern part of the valley has an altitude of 2,561 meters, Nagarkot in the northeast part has an altitude of 2,188 meters, Champadevi in the western part has an altitude of 2097 meters, and Pokhari Thumko in the southeastern part has an altitude of 2,005 meters.
 So near yet so far from the noise, pollution, and smog covered bustling capital, various hiking and biking activities can be organized around the valley perimeter.

-In the ancient period, Kathmandu valley was called Nepal and Nepal was called Kathmandu valley.
+In the ancient period, the Kathmandu valley was called Nepal, and Nepal was called Kathmandu valley.
 Kathmandu valley is made up of three districts, Kathmandu, Lalitpur, Bhaktapur.
 These districts are largely dominated by the Newar community.
 Newari arts architecture, culture, and tradition can be observed throughout the valley.
 These three ancients mall kingdoms remain a center for arts and crafts, and artisan’s ancients to preserve and promote them.

 In Kathmandu valley, you can visit three Durbar Squares a beguiling complex of buildings, temples, and courtyards.
 Kathmandu valley is a fascinating mixture of different religions and cultures.
 The visit to Kathmandu valley offers an excellent introduction to the Buddhist and Hindu art and religion.